th-koeln-intia/ip-sprachassistent-team2/docs/pages/tech-stack/hermesmqtt.md

 ![command-request](./../../assets/Node-Red/Hermes/command-request.png)

 The blue `link`-nodes are the in- and output-nodes of this function.
-The `link-in`-node will trigger the process and the `link-out`-node will return the intent.
+The `link-in`-node will trigger the process and the `link-out`-node will return the intent (Callback).
 To see the function of the first `function`-node and the two `mqtt-out`-nodes, you should check our [dialogue manager](#dialogue-manager).
 The second `function`-node creates a new message and a `payload` with the value `false`, which later is used to toggle switches.